 (Applicable only to international students without a four-year undergraduate or graduate degree earned at an educational institution in the United States.)
 International students must have a minimum TOEFL score of 105 on the IBT version.
 If the IELTS is taken in lieu of the TOEFL exam, a minimum score of 7.5 is required on the exam.
 Exam scores must be no more than two years old.

+For more information about MHR tuition and fees, please visit our tuition and fees page.
 Through a program called the Academic Common Market, students who claim residency in the following states qualify for in-state tuition rates:

 Yes.
 Each student who is admitted to the program is automatically considered for financial merit-based awards.
 These merit-based awards are competitive within the admitted class and we consider test scores, GPA, background, and interviews when determining them.
 The number of students who receive awards and the amounts of the awards vary greatly.